nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Locating people by blood types : `find Blood Type` ###

-Finds all Patients with query blood type
+Finds all Patients with query blood type.

 Format: `find Blood Type QUERY`

-* All blood type inputs must be capitalised
-* Acceptable blood types are A, A+, B, B+, O, O+, AB and AB+
-* It is recommended to use `list` to restore the view of all data after a `find` command
+* It is recommended to use `list` to restore the view of all data after a `find` command.

 Examples:

-* `find Blood Type A+` returns all Patients with blood type A+
+* `find Blood Type A+` returns all Patients with blood type A+.

 ### Deleting a person : `delete`